cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - On successfully following these steps: You will receive an email each day telling you at a glance what your spend was **two days ago**.

 - We can not provide the spend for *one* day ago because this information is not delivered to the accounting bucket in real time.
   - This is a how AWS + DLT work at this time.
-The past 24 hours burn would be much better but not available at this time.
+The past 24 hours spend would be much better but not available at this time.

 - For more on best practices please refer to the (UW CSE Database group's helpful page](http://db.cs.washington.edu/etc/aws.html).